jaegeral/security-apis/README.md

-# security-apis
+# awesome-security-apis
-A collective list of public JSON APIs for use in security. https://alexanderjaeger.de Learn about REST: https://github.com/marmelab/awesome-rest
+A collective awesome list of public (JSON) APIs for use in security. https://alexanderjaeger.de Learn about REST: https://github.com/marmelab/awesome-rest

 # Index